 RUSSIA’S RING OF FIRE: KURIL ISLANDS, KAMCHATKA & COMMANDER ISLANDS BIRDING & WILDLIFE TOUR: DETAILED ITINERARY

-At the harbour of Korsakov we should encounter our first Pelagic Cormorants, Black-tailed Gulls, Slaty-backed Gulls and Black-legged Kittiwakes, and perhaps also a lingering Glaucous Gull.
+At the harbour of Korsakov, we should encounter Pelagic Cormorant, Black-tailed Gull, Slaty-backed Gull and Black-legged Kittiwake, and perhaps also a lingering Glaucous Gull.

-Day 2 As we approach the Kuril Islands this morning we will be looking out for our first Ancient Murrelets, Crested Auklets and Rhinoceros Auklets.
+Kurils, Kamchatka & Commanders: Day 3 As we approach the Kuril Islands this morning we will be looking out for our first Ancient Murrelets, Crested Auklets and Rhinoceros Auklets.
 The numbers of Short-tailed Shearwaters are likely to be awesome!

 Later today we should be anchored off Kunashir Island at the southern end of the Kurils chain.
 These wild, rarely-visited specks at the end of the world are dominated by a series of volcanoes, linking Kamchatka and Japan, and Kunashir is towered over by the 1822m peak of Tyatya.
 The Kurils were annexed from Russia after the Russo-Japanese war in the early years of the 20th century, but seized back by the then Soviet Union at the end of the Second World War.
 Japan still claims some of the southern islands, making for a long-term political dispute with Russia.